OGA Associate Part B - Online

 Materials:

-**All necessary materials for both CE and Associate training are providing in the course fees**
+**All necessary materials for both Associate Part A and Part B are provided in the course fees**

 We suggest purchasing the Gillingham Manual, by A. Gillingham & B. Stillman (8th Edition).
 This is an invaluable reference and resource for implementation, and is NECESSARY for anyone seeking accreditation (summarizing the manual, chapter-by-chapter, is a required part of the process).